nodatime/nodatime/www/unstable/userguide/duration-patterns.md

     <tr>
       <td><code>f</code> ... <code>fffffff</code>
       <td>
-        The fractional second part of the offset, using exactly the specified number of characters.
+        The fractional second part of the duration, using exactly the specified number of characters.
 		Trailing digits are truncated towards zero.
       </td>
       <td>